-Septic maintenance guidance in Waynesboro, GA
+Septic maintenance & septic tank maintenance in Waynesboro, GA

-2. Control what enters the system
+2. Septic tank maintenance: Control what enters the system

 - Never flush wipes, paper towels, or feminine products